eddiegutman/Boostapp-Project3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Web application for managing movies and subscriptions, icluding user registration and account managment.
+Web application for managing movies and subscriptions, including user registration and account managment.
 The frontend is built with ReactJS and Redux.
 The backend is built with NodeJS, ExpressJS, Mongoose.
 Using MongoDB as database.